AlanRostem/SteelPurge/README.md

 ### Weapons

 Weapons in Steel Purge are guns that use up ammo and need to be reloaded.
-They can also be upgraded to 4 different stages that affect their stats and add additional features to them
+They can also be upgraded to 3 different stages that affect their stats and add additional features to them

 #### Weapon Stages

+- **Stage 0**: Default stage which the weapon comes in.
+No additional upgrades added
+- **Stage 1**: First upgrade stage which gives the weapon more ammo, damage, or fire rate depending on what the weapon is.
+In addition, the weapon gets a passive ability that comes along with firing.
+- **Stage 2**: This stage grants the weapon a new ability that is on a cooldown whenever it is used.
+In addition, the passive ability gets an upgrade related to this new ability.
+- **Stage 3**: The weapon is given a new abiltiy which needs to be charged up the more damage the player does using the weapon.
+The ability is supposed to be very powerful and do something unique to the weapon.

 #### Shooting